logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 See :ref:`episode-data-elements` for the data elements for a episode.

+.. _open-episode:

+Open Episode
+""""""""""""

+Open episodes are those with :ref:`dfn-episode_completion_status` recorded as open (Response item 0).

+.. _closed-episode:

+Closed Episode
+""""""""""""""

+Closed episodes are those with :ref:`dfn-episode_completion_status` recorded using one of the 'Episode closed' responses (Response items 1-6).

 .. _active-episode:

 Active Episode
 """"""""""""""

 An **active episode** is an episode with one or more :ref:`Attended Service Contacts <attended-contact>` recorded in a reference reporting period.

 .. _key-concepts-service-contact: